-The attractiveness of VIG as an employer is fostered by the fact that the remuneration systems are appropriate and transparent.
-The following principles apply to VIG Holding and the Group.
+The attractiveness of VIG Insurance Group as an employer is fostered by the fact that the remuneration systems are appropriate and transparent.
+The following principles apply to VIG Holding and VIG Insurance Group.

 The remuneration policy reflects the risk awareness of VIG Holding and the Group.
-In particular, the remuneration practices may not promote a readiness to assume excessive risk at the expense of the company concerned and its stakeholders, or promote behaviour that would endanger the ability of the Group or company to maintain an appropriate capital base.
+In particular, the remuneration practices may not promote a readiness to assume excessive risk at the expense of the company concerned and its stakeholders, or promote behaviour that would endanger the ability of VIG Insurance Group or the company to maintain an appropriate capital base.

-The remuneration policy promotes the focus on sustainable management at all company levels in the Group and the current strategy of the Group and Company.
+The remuneration policy promotes the focus on sustainable management at all company levels in VIG Insurance Group and the current strategy of VIG Insurance Group and the company.
 It aims to promote coherent action and to avoid conflicts of interest.

-VIG Holding and the Group companies observe all relevant statutory requirements when determining and applying the remuneration policy.
+VIG Holding and the VIG Insurance Group companies observe all relevant statutory requirements when determining and applying the remuneration policy.